developingAlex/react-api-stockprice-app/README.md

     Nice charting library in React: http://recharts.org/#/en-US/guide/getting-started

-## Notes on struggles I encountered
+## Notes on struggles and tricky parts I encountered
+#### or in other words: dumb stuff I did that I can look back on one day and laugh at!

 ### How to pass data through to a component.
 I made a component to provide the code to display an image, using the url for the stock's company's logo.
 In the App.js file I was getting the logo's url as a returned json object {url: 'https://...'}